 A Team Approach

-Not only are there times when one person can play both roles, but there are also times when members of the team with various titles can divide and share the roles.
+Not only are there times when one person can play both roles, there are also times when members of the team with various titles can divide and share the roles.

 Like most things we talk about around software development, every organization does things differently and the lines are often blurred as to who does what.
 There are blurred lines between what titles companies use and several different blended/hybrid definitions of roles.
 Product owners may be called product managers or business owners.
 The product owner may have the role of project sponsor and/or subject matter expert as well.
 More and more, it’s less and less about the titles.
 It’s about the skills and capabilities to create a high performing team.

-What is most important to understand is what tasks and responsibilities are generally associated with a particular role, and then determine the best way to make sure you have coverage of those skills on your team.
+The most important to understand is what tasks and responsibilities are generally associated with a particular role, and then determine the best way to make sure you have coverage of those skills on your team.

 I’d also love any feedback – just let me know below in the comments!